lee-zhg/watson-chatbot-simple/README.md

 1. User sends messages to the application (running locally or on IBM Cloud).
 2. The application sends the user message to IBM Watson Assistant service, and displays the ongoing chat in a web page.
-3. Watson Assistant uses the Slots feature to fill out the required fields for a pizza order, and sends requests for additional information back to the running application.
+3. Watson Assistant uses the NLU and NLP to understand and fulfill your order, and sends requests for additional information back to the running application.
 Watson Assistant can be provisioned on either IBM Cloud or IBM Cloud Pak for Data.

 ## Included Components